Woodleaf (Master of the House)

 Macy: Yes, I do recall you speaking about your meetings and all the things he was telling you.
 His sagely wisdom passed down to you when you were a young man.

-Woodleaf: I pretended I was the director of a non-existent chamber music group, when people asked me what I did for my career, I said I was the director of a chamber music choir.
-When they asked where I went to school, I said The New School of Social Research.
-Most of the people who attend one of my early concerts fled in terror, until only few brave souls remained.
-I had to start making it harder for people to leave in the middle of one of my concerts.
+Woodleaf: I pretended I was the director of a non-existent chamber music group, when people asked me what I did for my career, I said I was the director of a chamber music choir in Los Angeles.
+When they asked where I went to school, I said, The New School of Social Research.
+Most of the people who attended my early concerts fled in terror, until only a few brave souls remained.
+I was conducting a group of musicians playing a dirge for a Brown Pelican with a pliers.
+Did no one get my joke?
+After that I had to start making it harder for people to leave in the middle of my concerts.

 Macy: Why not make a YouTube Video with you waving your stick around and S. Owl singing or playing something?
 There is still time to make S. Owl more real.